Distributed Data You Can Afford

 “…The edge[4] is everywhere people live and work and all the routes between.
 It is the global infrastructure of business….”

-P2P is a key technology for the Distributed Data Infrastructure.
-And “Resilio” is fast, resilient, cheap, and readily available, implementation of that.
+P2P is a key technology for Distributed Data Infrastructure.
+And “Resilio” is a fast, resilient, cheap, and readily available, implementation of that.

 It can be using every possible (personal or not) device to which your system has access.
-The more the merrier.
-Data “given” to “Resilio”, is transparently shared, across the whole system.
-Inside which your “organization” exists.
+The more the merrier, because it increases the P2P “swarm”.
+Data “given” to “Resilio” (SQLite db files), is transparently shared, across the whole system.
 You do not need any “enterprise” or “pro” solutions.
-You do not need “cloud” or “data center”.
+You do not need a “cloud” or “data center”.
 You just need to know and use the SQLite databases.
 Shared transparently.

 SQLite is the “secret juice”.
 What am I describing here is the solution for one truly distributed database.
 Not in “real-time” but in “near time”.
-Reminding us of the cold fact: “Network is not a transparent resource”.
+Near time as to remind us of the cold fact: “Network is not a transparent resource”.

 The Manageability

-The key weak point (gasp!) here is the manageability of a multitude of business functions solutions.
+The key weak point (gasp!) here is the manageability of a multitude of business function solutions.
 “Orchestration” of unlimited SQLite databases (just files for me and you) is done almost “for free” by Resilio.
 They are all “just” in sync.
 But “taming” this for a particular business case might be a challenge.
 I can envisage pretty simple management components (and UI’s) specifically built for each, business function.
 The “core of the trick” is to keep it all decoupled.
+Thus be careful not to share everything all the time.
 Good, are we done then?

 What Could Possibly Go Wrong™?